How To Change Mountain Bike Handlebar Grips- Simple Steps

 Step 4- Install The New Grips

-It is time to install the new lock-on grips.
-Just slide the new grips in, sometimes these new grips can feel a little tight or loose, you can fix that by loosening or tightening the collar locks.
+Slide the new grips in.
+Sometimes these new grips can feel a little tight or loose.
+You can fix that by loosening or tightening the collar locks.
 Do test them out after installing.
 You can also use the expansion plug system here.

 Step 5- Tighten The Locks